 Most important, Parent finds that veterans suffering from PTSD need to find their sense of purpose again.

 “I think that’s one thing that could help the veteran maybe feel better about themselves,” he says.
 “If you look at veterans, a lot of them go into services where they continue to serve.
 For example, some of them are teachers or policemen or firefighters.”

-Excerpt from Moving Past PTSD: Consciousness, Understanding, and Appreciation for Military Veterans and Their Families, due out from Rowman & Littlefield Publishers on Aug.
-14, 2019.
+Excerpt from Moving Past PTSD: Consciousness, Understanding, and Appreciation for Military Veterans and Their Families, from Rowman & Littlefield Publishers.